icons8/lunacy-docs/docs/troubleshooting.md

         url: '/faq'
 ---

-If you run into a problem, check out the list of possible fixes in the <a href="https://lunacy.docs.icons8.com/faq/#questions-about-possible-issues" target="_blank">FAQ page</a>.
+If you run into a problem with Lunacy, don't panic.
+First of all, make sure that your OS and video card drivers are up-to-date.
+Faulty drivers or unstable/insider OS builds can also cause problems.
+Check out the list of possible fixes for common issues in the <a href="https://lunacy.docs.icons8.com/faq/#questions-about-possible-issues" target="_blank">FAQ page</a>.

-If that doesn't help or your issue isn't listed, you can report the problem to our suppport team through our **feedback form**:
+If that doesn't help or your problem isn't in the list, you can send an error to our suppport team through our **feedback form**:

 1. In Lunacy, select **Help → Report an issue**.
 2. Describe the problem and attach any screenshots, files, or the malfunctioning document.

-If Lunacy isn’t opening, leave a post on our <a href="https://community.icons8.com/" target="_blank">Community Support</a> board or reach out to us through <a href="https://lunacy.docs.icons8.com/contact/#our-socials" target="_blank">our socials</a>.
+If Lunacy isn’t opening, message us through the support chat on <a href="https://icons8.com/" target="_blank">our website</a>, leave a post on our <a href="https://community.icons8.com/" target="_blank">Community Support</a> board, or reach out to us through <a href="https://lunacy.docs.icons8.com/contact/#our-socials" target="_blank">our socials</a>.

 Our support team may need additional information in order to pin down the issue.
 In the case of a crash or freeze event, memory dump files are extremely helpful.
 This section goes over how to find them on different operating systems.

-## Important notes
+### Important notes

-### Archiving memory dump files
+#### Archiving memory dump files

 Please **archive all dump files** before you send them to us.
 They may end up several GBs in size and placing them into a `.zip` archive reduces the size significantly.
 This also means you can upload and send over the files to us much faster.

-### Privacy and security
+#### Privacy and security

 If you’re worried about the safety of any secret or sensitive information contained in memory dump files, avoid uploading the archive to unsafe servers and cloud storages:

 1. Make sure to upload them to **trusted, secure cloud storages**.
 2. Send us a **one-time download link** for the file.
 3. Once our team notifies you that we’ve received the file, feel free to **delete it from the cloud**.

-### Hardware and other issues

- Sometimes, a particular issue might persist after Lunacy Support analyzes all relevant memory dump files.
-Such problems may result from a specific driver and/or hardware problem on your computer, unstable/insider OS builds, and so on.
-Check out the recommendations for these cases in the <a href="https://lunacy.docs.icons8.com/faq/#lunacy-wont-start-what-do-i-do" target="_blank">FAQ page</a>.

 ## Windows